serialbandicoot/playwright-classification/README.md

 A CNN is a type of artificial intelligence algorithm used for tasks like image recognition.
 It's inspired by the way the human visual system works.
 The question, why do I need this in my playwright tests?
 Is a question related to why do you need a matcher which can be ambingous in nature, due to a machine models predictive ability.

 The image below show's a collection of MNIST numbers and a completely unrelated image, which has made up the set of two models used in creating this library.
 The first a Binary CNN, this has been defined as Five or Not Five.
 The second Category defined as Two, Four and Nine.
-The underlying images, all found in the `cnn/data` folder have been used to create a model, which has been converted to a Tensorflow JSON model with it's associated weights.
+The underlying images, all found in the `cnn/data` folder have been used to create a model, which was then converted to a Tensorflow JSON model (with it's associated weights).

 <img
     alt="image-site"